foundry-rs/book/src/reference/cli/cast/mktx.md

   [TO]
           The destination of the transaction.

-          If not provided, you must use cast send --create.
+          If not provided, you must use `cast mktx --create`.

   [SIG]
           The signature of the function to call